Sumangala (planthopper): Taxonomy and species

 Sumangala is a forgotten genus in the tribe Rhotanini, like Alara and Dichotropis, which have not been mentioned in the literature since their original description, until the whole tribe of the Rhotanini was revised in 1981, around 70 years later.
-In the meantime, species of Sumangala species were described under various other genera.
-For example Sumangala sufflava (Muir, 1913) has been originally described as Levu sufflava and later described again under the genera Rhotana and Mecynorhynchus (a synonym for Alara).
+In the meantime, species of Sumangala were described under various other genera.
+For example Sumangala sufflava (Muir, 1913) has been originally described as Levu sufflava and was later described again under the genera Rhotana and Mecynorhynchus (a synonym for Alara) as Rhotana hopponis Matsumura 1914 and Mecynorhynchus stramineus Muir 1914.
 However, the establishment of Sumangala as a separate genus is justified due to the unique forewing venation.

+The following 13 species are recognized as of 2026.
+Basionyms are given in square brackets.